Richard Belzer: Television

 In March 2016, executive producer Warren Leight announced Belzer would return to reprise the role in a May 2016 episode of Law & Order: Special Victims Unit, titled "Fashionable Crimes".

 Belzer portrayed Det.
 Munch for 22 consecutive seasons on Homicide (7 seasons) and Law & Order: SVU (15 seasons), which exceeded the previous primetime live-action record of twenty consecutive seasons held by James Arness (who portrayed Marshal Matt Dillon on Gunsmoke from 1955 to 1975) and Kelsey Grammer (as Dr. Frasier Crane on Cheers and Frasier from 1984 to 2004).
-This record has since been passed by Belzer's SVU co-star Mariska Hargitay.
+This record has since been passed by Belzer's SVU co-stars Mariska Hargitay and Ice-T.

-Belzer appeared in several of Comedy Central's televised broadcasts of Friars Club roasts.
+Belzer appeared in several of Comedy Central's televised broadcasts of Friars' Club roasts.
 On June 9, 2001, Belzer himself was honored by the New York Friars Club and the Toyota Comedy Festival as the honoree of the first-ever roast open to the public.
-Comedians and friends on the dais included Roastmaster Paul Shaffer; Christopher Walken; Danny Aiello; Barry Levinson; Robert Klein; Bill Maher; SVU costars Mariska Hargitay, Christopher Meloni, Ice-T, and Dann Florek; and Law & Order's Jerry Orbach.
+Comedians and friends on the dais included Roastmaster Paul Shaffer; Christopher Walken; Danny Aiello; Barry Levinson; Robert Klein; Bill Maher; SVU co-stars Mariska Hargitay, Christopher Meloni, Ice-T, and Dann Florek; and Law & Order's Jerry Orbach.
 At the December 1, 2002, roast of Chevy Chase, Belzer said, "The only time Chevy Chase has a funny bone in his body is when I fuck him in the ass."

-Belzer voiced the character of Loogie for most of the South Park episode titled "The Tooth Fairy Tats 2000".
+Belzer voiced the character of Loogie for most of the South Park episode titled "The Tooth Fairy's Tats 2000".
 He and Brian Doyle-Murray were featured in the tenth-season premiere of Sesame Street.